Trench fever: History

+Discovery and taxonomy

-Trench fever was first described and reported by British major John Graham in June 1915.
+Trench fever was first described and reported by British Major John Graham in June 1915.
 He reported symptoms such as dizziness, headaches, and pain in the shins and back.
 The disease was most common in the military and consequently took much longer to identify than usual.
 These cases were originally confused for dengue, sandfly, or paratyphoid fever.
 Because insects were the suspected vector of transmission, Alexander Peacock published a study of the body louse in 1916.
-Due in part to his findings, the louse was determined to be the primary cause of transmission by many, but this was still contested by multiple voices in the field such as John Muir who believed the disease was of a viral nature.
+Due in part to his findings, the louse was determined to be the primary cause of transmission by many, but this was still contested by multiple voices in the field, such as John Muir, who believed the disease was viral.
 In 1917, the Trench Fever Investigation Commission (TFIC) had its first meeting.
 The TFIC performed experiments with infected blood and louse and learned much about the disease and louse behavior.
 Also in 1917, the American Red Cross started the Medical Research Committee (MRC).
 The MRC performed human experiments on trench fever, and their research was published in March 1918.
-The MRC and TFIC findings were very similar essentially confirming the louse as the vector of transmission.
-It was not until the 1920s that the bacteria B Quintana was identified as the cause of trench fever.
+The MRC and TFIC findings were very similar essentially confirming the louse as the vector of transmission, the TFIC correctly implicating louse fecal contamination as the mode of transmission rather than directly through louse bite.

+The TFIC speculated that the disease was "likely" related to a rickettsial infection based on studies of infected lice, and the bacterium had been named by Schmincke one year prior in 1917.

+It was not until the 1960s that J. Vinson demonstrated that Rickettsia quintana could be cultured extracellularly on blood agar and fulfilled Koch's postulates.
+This led to the reclassification of Rickettsia quintana as Rochalimaea quintana and subsequently Bartonella quintana.

-During World War II, the British Government commissioned sheep dip manufacturer, Cooper, McDougall & Robertson of Berkhamsted, Herts to develop a product which troops could use to ward off lice.
-After much trial and error, 'AL63', was developed and successfully used in a powder form.
-The initials stood for 'Anti-Louse' and it was the 63rd preparation which was the most efficacious.
+During World War II, the British Government commissioned sheep dip manufacturer Cooper, McDougall & Robertson of Berkhamsted, Herts, to develop a product which troops could use to ward off lice.
+After much trial and error, 'AL63' was developed and successfully used in a powder form.
+The initials stood for 'Anti-Louse', and it was the 63rd preparation which was the most efficacious.